Following closely on the heels of the Yamim Noraim are the festivals of Sukkot, Shemini Atzeret, and Simchat Torah.

 SHEMINI ATZERET / SIMCHAT TORAH

-Shemini Atzeret, with Yizkor and Tefilat Geshem, will be observed on Shabbat October 7 at 9:30 am.
+Shemini Atzeret, with Yizkor and Tefilat Geshem, will be observed on Tuesday October 14, beginning at 9:30 am.